 Narcissist selfishness, putting the wants of themselves above the needs of others.

-Us, putting the wants of others over the needs of ourselves.
+We are selfless, putting the wants of others over the needs of ourselves.

 Learning self-respect is to put our needs before the wants of others.